jokzcooks/HackMIT-2024/README.md

 - **Team Matching**: Autonomous agents (Fetch.ai uAgents) match users with potential teammates based on skills, interests, and preferences.
 - **Real-Time Notifications**: Get instant alerts when matches are found or team updates occur.
 - **Dashboard**: View match suggestions, team invitations, and messages in one place.
 Search and filter other participants or teams.
-- **Team Management**: Accept or decline team invites and manage team profiles.

 ## Tech Stack

 - **Frontend**: React.js for a responsive and reusable user interface.
 - **Backend**: Convex for serverless backend functions and real-time data sync.
 - **Database**: MongoDB for storing user and team data.
-- **Authentication**: Clerk for secure sign-in and session management.
 - **AI Agents**: Fetch.ai uAgents for autonomous user representation and team matching.
-- **Hosting**: Akamai for fast, scalable, and secure content delivery.

 ## System Design